Can Autoimmune Disease Be Reversed Naturally? A Root-Cause Guide to Remission, Prevention, and Recovery

 - Prioritize sleep.

-- Test vitamin D and nutrient status.
+- Test your nutrient status.

-- Identify food sensitivities.
+- Identify other food sensitivities.

 - Address infections and dental inflammation.